robotic-vision-lab/Deep-Ensembles-For-Probabilistic-Object-Detection/README.md

    ```shell
    python tools/testPOD.py
    ```
-The boxes and labels file will be saved in savedOutputs folder.
+The boxes and labels file will be saved as pickle file in savedOutputs folder.

-Then to do inference with existing boxes and labels file, simply set reuseFiles = True, saveFiles = False, and run the above script again.
-The result can be seen in the terminal after finishing the inference.
+Then to do inference with existing boxes and labels file, simply set reuseFiles = True, saveFiles = False.
+There are four primary hyper-parameters we tuned in our work.

+thresholds: threshold for detection score

+covPercents: percent to which the covariance is scaling

+boxratios: ratio by which the bounding box is reduced

+iouthresholds: IoU threshold

+Given each pair of produced boxes and labels files, you can do inference with a combination of different values of these parameters.
+After you set the values of these parameters to the ones you want to test, just run the above script again.
+Then the result of computed pdq score will show in the terminal after finishing the inference.

 ### License